 Magento has a steep-ish learning curve, and you need to have a programmer who can set it up.
 Regardless of user-friendliness, Magento is extremely flexible and provides its customers with the customizable solutions they need.
 If you ever run into any issues, they have a massive community of experts, Magento-certified specialists, and developers ready to help you.
 Visit forums, ask questions, or even talk to a Magento partner agency to get help.

 As a one-stop-shop scalable alternative to Shopify, Magento has an enterprise-grade inventory management system that can handle heavy loads of products.
 You can feature different colors or sizes and implement third-party integrations if you ever need an internal distribution network.
+In addition, Magento also provides you with a series of valuable extensions to optimize your stores, such as Magento 2 auto-related products, SEO Extension, and Quickbook accounting extension.

 To top all of this off, Magento features advanced SEO features like permalink and meta content modifications, no-follow links, redirects, and much more.
 It allows you to implement your digital marketing strategies, find the perfect SEO strategy for your design, etc.